digital marketing guide

 There’s a term for the way your website looks and feels to the end user.
 That term is User Experience, which is often referred to as UX.

 UX is the key to your website’s success.
-No matter how beautiful your site, how thoroughly you’ve researched your blog posts or how competitively priced your products may be, the fact remains that if your users’ experience isn’t enjoyable, they’re going to find a different site.
+No matter how beautiful your site, how thoroughly you’ve researched your blog posts or how competitively priced your products may be, the fact remains that if a user’s experience isn’t enjoyable, he’s going to find a different site.

 As you design the layout and the content of your website, keep the following components of UX in mind.
 All are equally important to the success of your website, and all may determine whether a web user engages with your site or clicks the Big Red X.

 - Ease of use is absolutely essential.
-If your customers or potential customers find it necessary to wait for the page to load, or if they can’t find what they’re looking for within the first few seconds, they’re going to find another website.
-Ensure your website is easy to use and navigate, whether your visitors have found you on a mobile device, a tablet or a laptop.
+If your customer or potential customer finds it necessary to wait for the page to load, or if he can’t find what he’s looking for within the first few seconds, he’s going to find another website.
+Ensure your website is easy to use and navigate, whether your visitor has found you on a mobile device, a tablet or a laptop.

-Balanced information is also important to the user experience.
-As mentioned, your website need only include the absolute basics - the who, what, why and how much, if you will.
+- Balanced information is also important to the user experience.
+As mentioned, your website only needs to include absolute basics - the who, what, why and how much, if you will.
 But many business owners choose to include more.
 If you do (and we think you should), be sure that the basics are easily accessible to your visitors.

-Growth Driven Design is just a fancy way of saying your website is adaptable.
+- Growth driven design is just a fancy way of saying your website is adaptable.
 As your business goals and needs change, your website should, too.
 That said, designing your website in a way that will accommodate future business changes is critical to user experience.
-Continuous improvement also minimizes your website’s down time, should you need to implement changes.
+Growth driven design also minimizes your website’s down time, should you need to implement changes.